CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 This section can be controlled by enabling/disabling argument: `tgn-check-traffic-loss`.

-If this flag is enabled, ``Genie`` harness will verify all configured traffic streams have traffic loss within the expected tolerance of `tgn-traffic-loss-tolerance` % and frames loss within expected tolerance of `tgn-frames-loss-tolerance` frames.
-In the event that traffic/frames loss observed is more than the acceptable tolerance limits, ``Genie`` will continue to re-check for `tgn-stabilization-iteration` attempts while waiting for `tgn-stabilization-interval` seconds between each iteration.
+If this flag is enabled, ``Genie`` harness will verify that all configured traffic streams have traffic loss within the expected tolerance of `tgn-traffic-loss-tolerance` %.

+In the event that traffic loss % observed is more than the acceptable tolerance limit, ``Genie`` will re-check every `tgn-stabilization-interval` seconds upto a maximum of `tgn-stabilization-iteration` attempts for traffic streams to stabilize to steady state; i.e. for traffic loss to lower down to acceptable tolerance limit.
+If traffic streams do not stabilize, ``Genie`` marks the traffic loss check as a failure.

 common_setup: profile_traffic